Divyanshu2407/svaraai_task/README.md

 1. Ensure MongoDB is running locally or use a cloud database.
 2. Backend must run on port 4000 and frontend on 3000.
 3. All API requests require JWT token for authentication.
+4. Tests can be run independently of frontend to validate backend logic.

 ### Quick Video Demo (Link - https://drive.google.com/file/d/12804IhEp9H4T1bI9DbwJATPRWDHbrx4Y/view?usp=drive_link )